rvalla/infectoDoppler/composition/README.md

 **infectoDoppler** is about the spread of an infectious desease in a *sounds population*.
 Here is the software which loads the audio files and merge them into an epidemic musical outbreak.
+Futhermore, you can find the official *populations* and *versions* too.

 Visit **infectoDoppler** site at [rodrigovalla.gitlab.io/infectodoppler](https://rodrigovalla.gitlab.io/infectodoppler).